TL;DR

 Filestage offers different pricing plans, including:

-- Professional plan – Starts at $299/month with unlimited users and includes more storage and complex features like compare versions, and automation
+- Starter plan – Starts at €199/month, with unlimited projects, unlimited files, and workflow features like due dates, reminders, and version comparison

-- Enterprise plan – Custom pricing (contact sales)
+- Enterprise plan – Custom pricing (contact sales) for organizations that need advanced security, verified approvals, SSO, and centralized controls

 Supercharge your project communication